How to Handle a Failed IPv4 Transfer Safely

 How to Prevent IPv4 Transfer Failures

-- Avoid blocks with unresolved abuse history.
+- Avoiding blocks with unresolved abuse history

 About IPv4Hub.net